kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 - The configuration must persist across reboots.
 - Verify that the system clock is synchronized with the configured NTP server.

+## Question 10:
+### Locate, Copy, and Secure Files

+On Node1, perform the following tasks:

+- Locate all regular files under the `/etc` directory that are larger than 900 KB but smaller than 5 MB.
+- Copy all matching files to the directory `/find/largefiles`.
+- Preserve the original file ownership, permissions, and timestamps during the copy operation.

 ## Good to Know